adityagarwal15/adityagarwal15/README.md

 🌱 **Currently Exploring**: AI/ML
 💻 **Proficient in**: Java, C, HTML, CSS, JavaScript
 🎯 **Interests**: Web Development, AI/ML, and UI/UX Design
-🔭 **Projects I’m Working On**: A Memory Game Website 🎮 and a Simple Event Reminder 📅
+🔭 **Projects I’m Working On**: A Memory Game Website 🎮 and a Zenclock 🕒

 When I’m not coding, I’m brainstorming ways to bridge technology and creativity 🤔 or exploring thought-provoking discussions on tech ethics and design 🧠.